-1. Exposure & thrust must be given to several global, national and regional examples by the trainers.

-- 2. Field orientation should be attempted by the teachers and the Institutions for exposing the students. - 3.
+- 1. Exposure & thrust must be given to several global, national and regional examples by the trainers. - 2.
+Field orientation should be attempted by the teachers and the Institutions for exposing the students. - 3.
 The information should be updated by referring journals, newspapers, websites and other relevant materials.

-- 1. Dikshit, R. D.,(2003): The Art and Science of Geography: Integrated Readings.
+- 1. Dikshit, R. D. 2003.
+The Art and Science of Geography: Integrated Readings.
 Prentice-Hall of India, New Delhi. - 2.
-Eyles, J., and Smith, D.M., (Ed)., (1988): Qualitative Methods in Human Geography., Polity Press, U.K. - 3.
-Mukherjee, Neela., (2002): Participatory Learning and Action: with 100 Field Methods.
+Evans M., 1988: "Participant Observation: The Researcher as Research Tool" in Qualitative Methods in Human Geography, eds.
+J. Eyles and D. Smith, Polity. - 3.
+Mukherjee, Neela 2002.
+Participatory Learning and Action: with 100 Field Methods.
 Concept Publs.
 Co., New Delhi. - 4.
-Pryczak F. and Pryczak Bruce R.(Ed).,(1998): Writing empirical research reports: A Basic guide for students of the Social and Behavioral Sciences, Pyrczak Publication, Los Angeles. - 5.
-Stoddard R. H.,(1982): Field Techniques and Research Methods in Geography, Kendall/Hunt Publication - 6.
-The Geographical Review., (2001): Doing Fieldwork Special Issue, Publication, American Geographical Society, New York.

-7. Wolcott, H., (1995): The Art of Fieldwork.
+Robinson A., 1998: "Thinking Straight and Writing That Way", in Writing Empirical Research Reports: A Basic Guide for Students of the Social and Behavioural Sciences, eds. by F. Pryczak and R. Bruce Pryczak, Publishing: Los Angeles. - 5.
+Special Issue on "Doing Fieldwork" The Geographical Review 91:1-2 (2001). - 6.
+Stoddard R. H., 1982: Field Techniques and Research Methods in Geography, Kendall/Hunt. - 7.
+Wolcott, H. 1995.
+The Art of Fieldwork.
 Alta Mira Press, Walnut Creek, CA.